A Practical Decision Table for C# async/await - Task.Run and ConfigureAwait

 ValueTask / ValueTask<T> |

-It is a struct, so it has copy cost and usage constraints, and it is basically designed to be awaited once.
+It is a struct, so it has copy costs, and its usage carries constraints.

 public Task SaveAsync(CancellationToken cancellationToken)